Medical Assistance Promoting Interoperability Program

 DOH Public Health Measure Declaration of Readiness - This Declaration of Readiness document outlines the five registries available for the Medicaid EHR Payment Incentive Program (Electronic Laboratory Reporting, Syndromic Surveillance, Immunization, Cancer Reporting, and Prescription Drug Monitoring Program), from which they are accepting data, contact information and requirements.
 This document will provide the documentation providers and hospitals will need to support their participation or their exclusion from these measures.
 If you have any questions, please email us at RAemail@example.com.

-For questions and/or to provide feedback about the Medicaid Promoting Interoperability Program, please contact us through one of the following options:
+For questions and/or to provide feedback about the Promoting Interoperability Program, please utilize one of the following options:

 CMS EHR Information Center: An information center is now available to answer Electronic Health Records Incentive questions.
 The center is open from 7:30 a.m. – 6:30 p.m.
 (Central Time) Monday through Friday, except for federal holidays, at 1-888-734-6433 (primary number) or 888-734-6563 (TTY number).